• What is the mission of Hillel of Metro Detroit?

-What does HMD have for me?
+• What does HMD offer?

-HMD provides a wide range of programs for college students and young adults, from social to social action, Jewish education to politics, Israel trips to Shabbat dinners.
+HMD provides a wide range of programs for college students and young adults, from social to social action, Jewish education to combating antisemitism, Israel trips to Shabbat dinners.
 Some programs are held on campus and others at central community locations.
 You can meet other Jews, make friends, take advantage of leadership opportunities, or just hang out.
 You make HMD what it is – so get involved today!

-How do I get in touch with the folks at HMD?
+• How do I get in touch with the folks at HMD?

 Hillel of Metro Detroit